madlaxcb/CivitAI-Collection-Downloader/README.md

-# CivitAI Downloader
+# CivitAI Collection Downloader v1.1.0

-A Python tool for downloading media (images and videos) and metadata from CivitAI collections and posts.
+The original project is a Python tool designed to download media (images and videos) and metadata from CivitAI collections and posts.

-This is the result of substantially more troubleshooting than I would like to admit, and a long series of "educational experiences" along the path to get here.
-I provide this with no warrenty, no maintainance and no promise of help should CivitAI break it tomorrow.
-It worked for me, on my system, downloading several thousand images in one go, as well as a few videos.
+This tool came into existence after extensive debugging and "learning experiences."
+I provide it as-is, with no guarantees, maintenance, or commitments.
+If CivitAI breaks it tomorrow, I won’t be offering any assistance.
+That said, it works well on my system and has successfully downloaded thousands of images and a few videos.

-Post functionality is entirely untested, but given the rest of my disclaimers.
-If I run into situation where this doesn't work, or someone else does, and posts a solution or pull request, I will approve it, but quite frankly, I used this to grab the stuff that I needed and may not have use for it again.
+The post functionality is completely untested, but as mentioned above, if anyone encounters issues and submits a fix or a pull request, I’ll approve it.
+However, to be honest, I’ve already used this tool to download the content I needed and may not use it again.

-A large portion of the code was generated with Claude Sonnet 3.7, mostly that to do with actually interfacing with the API
+Most of the original code was generated using Claude Sonnet 3.7.

+This is a modified version based on the original CivitAI Downloader.
+It builds upon the original project’s GUI and adds some new features.
+This version was developed using Antigravity and Gemini 3.

+## To-do:

+1. Package the files after download.

+2. Enable downloading content from a user’s albums or videos (e.g., https://civitai.com/user/username/images or https://civitai.com/user/username/videos).

 ## Overview